Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

         - Image intensities are relative values, ie they are not absolute.

+        - Dense or thick objects results in an x-ray shadow with less x-ray reaching the detector. eg bones and air, bones absorb more x-ray than air hence bones appear white and air appears black.

         - Usually:

             - high x-ray absorption: high image intensity ie white